Orpheashatzis/JDX_ReverseEngineeringJSONExample/README.md

 ### Milestone 4

 Milestone 4 consisted of us using a Logistic Regression model as our baseline for the classification task.
 We evaluated its performance using a confusion matrix and a classification report, which gave us a clear view of the model’s accuracy, precision, recall, and F1-score.
 These results gave us a solid reference point and helped highlight where there’s room to improve as we move forward.
 We also created a 2-minute video presentation summarizing our baseline model, key evaluation metrics, and the insights we gained from this initial phase.
+Finally we created a summary report explaining the baseline models we chose and why additionally, how well each model performed and what we learned from them.

+### Milestone 5

+For this phase of the project, we applied multiple machine learning models, including Random Forest, Ridge Regression, and Lasso Regression, to better understand and solve our classification problem.
+We built and tested these models using Python and scikit-learn, and evaluated their performance using key metrics like precision, recall, and ROC curves.
+To showcase our results, we designed a scoreboard-style poster highlighting the most important findings and model comparisons in a clear and visual way.
+We also recorded a 5-minute video presentation where we explained the problem we tackled, the models we used, our results, and ideas for future improvement.

+### Conclusion

+Conclusion & Future Improvements

+Our model showed a strong bias toward predicting “on time” flights, likely due to class imbalance in the dataset.
+Flight delays are influenced by many uncontrollable factors, making them difficult to predict accurately.
+However, we did find a clear correlation between delays and peak travel times—such as summer, holidays, and weekends—when flight activity is higher.

+To improve our model in the future, we plan to:

+1.Handle class imbalance more effectively to improve prediction accuracy for delayed flights.
+2.Incorporate additional variables, like weather data, by combining multiple datasets.
+3.Explore more advanced models, such as XGBoost, to better capture complex patterns in the data.

 # Thank You
 ## By Orpheas, Marco & Adam